andra456/monorepo-test-socket/README.md

 ## Setup

-This repository is used in the `npx lerna@latest` command,.
+This repository is used in the `npx lerna@latest` command.

 ### Build